RalphHightower/blog/_posts/2025/05/2025-05-16-SpringsteenLandOfHopeAndDreams.md

 “In my home, the [America](https://www.usa.gov/) I love, the [America](https://www.usa.gov/) I’ve written about, that has been a beacon of hope and liberty for 250 years, is currently in the hands of a [corrupt, incompetent and treasonous administration](https://www.whitehouse.gov/administration/),” he said.
 He went on to ask his fans to “raise your voices against authoritarianism and let freedom ring!”

 [Trump](https://www.donaldjtrump.com/), apparently posting from the [United Arab Emirates](https://u.ae/) as [his Middle East trip](https://www.nbcnews.com/politics/trump-administration/live-blog/trump-administration-live-updates-president-trump-set-end-mideast-trip-rcna206143) wraps up, also took aim at another music superstar Friday: [Taylor Swift](https://www.taylorswift.com/).
-The [president](https://www.whitehouse.gov/) resurrected his feud with the “Cruel Summer” singer in a [Truth Social](https://truthsocial.com/) missive posted minutes before his [Springsteen](https://brucespringsteen.net/) rant.
+The [president](https://www.whitehouse.gov/) resurrected his feud with the “Cruel Summer” singer in a [Liars Club](https://truthsocial.com/) missive posted minutes before his [Springsteen](https://brucespringsteen.net/) rant.

 “Has anyone noticed that, since I said ‘I HATE TAYLOR SWIFT,’ she’s no longer ‘HOT?’”
 [Trump](https://www.donaldjtrump.com/) wrote, suggesting that his recent criticism of [Swift](https://www.taylorswift.com/) has made her less of a global phenom in recent months.